BrisaGonzal/osticket-prereqs/README.md

 <img src="https://i.imgur.com/0MXE6Fy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Download and install Heidi SQL.
+From the installation files, download and install Heidi SQL.

-Create a new session by clicking the green "new" button on the bottom left, root/Password1 Connect to the session
+ Once it is installed and launched, create a new session by clicking the green "new" button on the bottom left, the username will be: root.
+Create the password: Password1

+Connect to the session
 </p>
 <br />